kubernetes/website/docs/tasks/access-application-cluster/access-cluster.md

 This shows the proxy-verb URL for accessing each service.
-For example, this cluster has cluster-level logging enabled (using Elasticsearch), which can be reached at `https://104.197.5.247/api/v1/namespaces/kube-system/services/elasticsearch-logging/proxy/` if suitable credentials are passed, or through a kubectl proxy at, for example:
+For example, this cluster has cluster-level logging enabled (using Elasticsearch), which can be reached at `https://104.197.5.247/api/v1/namespaces/kube-system/services/elasticsearch-logging/proxy/`.
+If suitable credentials are passed, or through a kubectl proxy at, for example:
 `http://localhost:8080/api/v1/namespaces/kube-system/services/elasticsearch-logging/proxy/`.
 (See [above](#accessing-the-cluster-api) for how to pass credentials or use kubectl proxy.)